r4victor/tenthousandmeters/content/blog/python_bts_11.md

 ## PathFinder

-`PathFinder` searches for Python files, directories and C extensions on the path.
-The path is parent module's `__path__` passed as the `path` argument to `find_spec() ` or `sys.path` if this argument is `None`.
+`PathFinder` searches for Python files, directories and C extensions on the module search path.
+The module search path is parent's `__path__` passed as the `path` argument to `find_spec() ` or `sys.path` if this argument is `None`.
 It's expected to be an iterable of strings.
 Each string, called a **path entry**, should specify a location to search for modules, such as a directory on the file system.

 `PathFinder` doesn't actually do the search itself but associates each path entry with a **path entry finder** that knows how to find modules in the location specified by the entry.
 To find a module, `PathFinder` iterates over the path entries and, for each entry, calls  `find_spec() `  of the corresponding path entry finder.

-To find out which path entry finder to use for a particular entry, `PathFinder` calls path hooks listed in `sys.path_hooks`.
+To find out which path entry finder to use for a particular entry, `PathFinder` calls path hooks listed in [`sys.path_hooks`](https://docs.python.org/3/library/sys.html#sys.path_hooks).
 A path hook is a callable that takes a path entry and returns a path entry finder.
 It can also raise `ImportError`, in which case `PathFinder` tries the next hook.
-To avoid calling hooks on each import, `PathFinder` caches the results in the `sys.path_importer_cache` dictionary that maps path entries to path entry finders.
+To avoid calling hooks on each import, `PathFinder` caches the results in the [`sys.path_importer_cache`](https://docs.python.org/3/library/sys.html#sys.path_importer_cache) dictionary that maps path entries to path entry finders.

 By default, `sys.path_hooks` contains two path hooks:

 1. a hook that returns `zipimporter` instances; and
 2. a hook that returns `FileFinder` instances.

 A `zipimporter` instance can find modules in a ZIP archive or in the directory inside a ZIP archive.
-It supports the same kinds of modules as `FileFinder` but with some restrictions.
-For example, it doesn't support C extensions.
+It supports the same kinds of modules as `FileFinder` except for C extensions.
 You can read more about `zipimporter` in [the docs](https://docs.python.org/3/reference/simple_stmts.html#import) and in [PEP 273](https://www.python.org/dev/peps/pep-0273/).
-We'll discuss `FileFinder` that searches for modules in directories.
+A `FileFinder` instance searches for modules in a directory.
+We'll discuss it in the next section.

+Besides calling path entry finders, `PathFinder` creates specs for namespace packages.
 When a path entry finder returns a spec that doesn't specify a loader, this means that the spec describes a portion of a namespace package (typically just a directory).
 In this case, `PathFinder` remembers the `submodule_search_locations` attribute of this spec and continues with the next path entry hoping that it will find a Python file, a regular package or a C extension.
 If it doesn't find any of these eventually, it creates a new spec for a namespace package whose `submodule_search_locations` contains all the memorized portions.

-To sum up what we've said about `PathFinder`, here's the complete algorithm that its `find_spec()` implements:
+To sum up what we said about `PathFinder`, here's the complete algorithm that its [`find_spec()`](https://github.com/python/cpython/blob/57c6cb5100d19a0e0218c77d887c3c239c9ce435/Lib/importlib/_bootstrap_external.py#L1350) implements:

 1. If `path` is `None`, set `path` to `sys.path`.
 2. Initialize the list of path entries of a potential namespace package: `namespace_path = []`.